hmlendea/imperator-dracones-invictus/README.md

 This is a mod for Imperator Rome that brings more flavour and changes to the dacian cultures.

-It was last updated for Imperator Rome version 1.0.3

 # Useful links

 - [GitHub page](https://github.com/hmlendea/imperator-dracones-invictus)